Collecting Both Workers’ Compensation and Retirement

 Voluntary vs. Involuntary or Forced Retirement

 The most significant factor in whether you keep your workers’ comp benefits after retiring is whether you retired by choice.
-If you chose to retire, you might face some hurdles in continuing to receive workers’ comp benefits.
+If you choose to retire, you might face some hurdles in continuing to receive workers’ comp benefits.
 The rationale is that these benefits compensate you for lost wages due to a work-related injury or illness.
-When you voluntarily retire, your employer will likely see that as you choosing not to work instead of being unable to work due to injury or illness.
+When you voluntarily retire, your employer will likely see that as you choose not to work instead of being unable to work due to injury or illness.
 Accordingly, your employer might reduce or terminate your benefits.

 On the other hand, involuntary retirement is a different scenario.
 In these cases, you usually can continue receiving workers’ compensation benefits.
 The justification is that you did not retire by choice, but instead due to a work-related disability, making you eligible for ongoing benefits.